top of page

 The Phrasal Verb 'Keep On' Explained

-An explanation of the different meanings of the English phrasal verb 'keep on', with examples and exercises.
+An explanation of the different meanings of the English phrasal verb 'keep on' from a native speaker, with lots of examples in context

 A mannequin head with a wig on.